telerik/kendo-ui-core/docs/controls/editors/validator/how-to/show-tooltip-on-mouse-over.md

 ---
 title: Show Tooltip on Mouse Over
-page_title: Show Tooltip on Mouse Over | Kendo UI Validator Widget
+page_title: Show Tooltip on Mouse Over | Kendo UI Validator
 description: "Learn how to show a toolbar on mouse over in the Kendo UI Validator."
 slug: howto_showtooltiponmouseover_validator
 ---